nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Rest-Client-Add-On.md

 ---
 layout: post
-title: REST Client Browser Add-on
+title: REST Client Browser Add-ons
 ---

 You can find REST Client Add-ons for most of the browsers.
 They propose a user friendly interface to generate, send REST requests and analyze the response.
 These are useful for punctual manual testing.

 For example:

-* Firefox : "RESTClient, a debugger for RESTful web services"
+* Firefox : RESTClient, a debugger for RESTful web services
-* Chrome : "Advanced REST client"
+* Chrome : Advanced REST client

 Let us use RESTClient to send requests to the basic REST service.